onewithhammer/ESP8266-MyWidget-Demo/README.md

 ESP8266-MyWidget can be used as a learning tool or as a template for starting a new ESP8266 project.
 I tried to incorporate many APIs that may be useful for a ESP8266 project with a web interface.

 ## Requirements

+ESP8266-based development board - I used the Wemos D1 Mini

 Along with the Arduino IDE, you'll need the following software to build this project: